Outlier622/Document-Q-A/README.md

 There is no multi-document library interface.

-PDF processing is synchronous and has no background job queue.

 Search quality depends on Gemini Google Search grounding.

-Free Gemini API quotas can limit testing volume.
+Gemini API quotas can limit testing volume.

-The project is designed mainly for local or self-hosted use.
+The current ECS deployment does not include a load balancer or stable public domain.

+A Fargate task public IP can change after redeployment, so a locally hosted frontend must update API_BASE_URL when using the task's public IP directly.

+ECS document-processing latency is currently higher than local processing for some PDFs and can exceed the frontend polling timeout.

+The AWS deployment has not been validated under production-scale concurrency or load.

 The 30 successful tests are functional tests, not production load tests.